 Black and white image photo of the Charlestown Bridge in 1945, with a train crossing it.
 Granite stone block piers are visible below the span.

-At Stone Farm, we are constantly seeking out potential reclamations that will yield antique stone building products.
-We were beyond excited, when we were approached with the Charlestown Bridge (also known as the North Washington Street Bridge) in Boston.
-A hard product to find, this bridge has thousands of stone wall blocks that where originally quarried beginning in the late 19th century.
-To best understand our excitement, let’s take a step back in time and learn more about this iconic bridge’s history.
+AtStone Farm, we’re constantly seeking out potential reclamations that will yield antique stone like beautiful granite wall blocks.
+So, we were beyond excited when we were approached about he Charlestown Bridge (also known as the North Washington Street Bridge) in Boston.
+Old dimensional stone blocks aren’t easy to find, and this bridge had thousands of them.
+To better understand our excitement, let’s take a step back and learn more about this iconic bridge’s history.

 A photo of the railroad tracks in 1901, a year after the bridge was built. (photo: Boston City Archives)